 Where do I park?

 The closest parking to the Centennial Park Bandshell is on 25th Ave., but there is parking available throughout the Park, including special event parking in the center of the park and parking lots next to the Parthenon and along the main drive.
+On Fridays through Sundays, the park's main drive in "one-way" with parallell parking on the left throughout the park.
 In accordance with Metro Parks policy, there is no parking on the grass except in the posted “Special Event Parking” area.
 Parking is also available at Centennial Sportsplex across 25th Avenue.
 Royal and Noble Package guests and cars with TN Arts Specialty Plates can park in the restricted loop adjacent to the Bandshell.

 What should I bring?

 Shakespeare in the Park is a lovely way for family and friends to enjoy Centennial Park together.
 Bleacher seating is set-up up for guests at the Bandshell, but many people prefer to bring their own blankets or lawn chairs.
 There will also be food, cold drinks, and snacks available to purchase when you arrive.
 Be sure to bring a little cash for food, and your $10 per person suggested donation (please).

 Where should I set-up my picnic when I arrive?